 Lots of runners get friends together and form a team to compete in obstacle races.
 Comradery is a big part of obstacle races.
 The obstacles typically include rope climbs, monkey bars, up-and-over walls, mud crawls, and more.
 If you don’t like getting dirty, obstacle races are definitely not for you!

 Training for an obstacle race is a little more involved than training for a road race.
 You can still follow a road race training plan, but you need to include trail runs and extra cross-training.
 If you’re already a member at a CrossFit gym, your gym training will help prepare you for the race.
 If not, search online for some CrossFit style workouts that you can do at home.

 What type of running races are you going to complete?

 Once you choose the type of race you want to run, it’s time to start training for it!
-If you’re struggling with the motivation to train or are just not sure how to train for your race, you might benefit from online run coaching.
+If you’re struggling with the motivation to train or are just not sure how to train for your race, you might benefit from following a structured running plan.
 Proper training will prepare you for the race both physically and mentally.
 If you want a successful race experience, make sure you get the most out of your training time.